 Q: How long will my treatment be delayed if I test positive for coronavirus?

 A: It’s unfortunately an impossible question to answer at the moment.
-The timeframe will depend on your MDT, your health and the hospital resources available.
-Treatment advice for cancer patients is changing week by week, which we know is scary and the fear of the unknown can be hard to cope with.
+The timeframe will depend on your health.
+Treatment advice for cancer patients is regularly reviewed during the pandemic.

 Q: What happens if I am in the middle of chemo or radiotherapy for my womb cancer and I get coronavirus?

 A: If you are mid-way through your chemo or radiotherapy, then your doctors will need to assess whether or not you can finish your current course of treatment.
 If you are in the middle of radiotherapy, you might be able to carry on with this current course.
-Your team will evaluate the safety of doing this, and whether they have the resourced available to safely look after ‘Covid-positive’ patients.
+Your team will evaluate the safety of doing this.
 The same assessment applies if you are mid-chemotherapy cycle, but it is more likely that your team will suggest you discontinue your treatment for the time being.